Raku/advent/raku-advent-2020/local-drafts/p6steve-rudolph-on-raku.md

 }
 #real code at https://github.com/p6steve/raku-Physics-Navigation (work in progress)
 ```
-So Rudi has created a NavAngle class that inherits the Angle class provided by [Physics::Unit](https://github.com/p6steve/raku-Physics-Unit) 'NavAngle is Angle' and created some general methods that 'know' that <N S> are Latitude and <E W> are Longitude.
+So Rudi has created a NavAngle class that inherits the Angle class provided by [Physics::Unit](https://github.com/p6steve/raku-Physics-Unit) by writing 'NavAngle is Angle' and created some general methods that 'know' that <N S> are Latitude and <E W> are Longitude.
 There's also the notion of <M T H> for Bearing (more on that later).
+Here y9ou can see that Raku has a very flexible [switch](https://docs.raku.org/language/control#index-entry-switch_(given)) that uses 'given-when-default' keywords to specify control flow.

 This new class 'has' one attribute defined - $.units.
 The Raku $. [twigil](https://docs.raku.org/language/classtut#index-entry-twigils_accessors) indicates that this is a public attribute and automatically provides accessor get and set methods with no need for extra code.
 So when you to set the value, the 'where' [constraint](https://docs.raku.org/type/Signature#index-entry-Constraint) checks that $.units.name eq '°'.
 That way we enforce that our NavAngle objects are specified in degrees '°' and prevent the use of other available Angle units such as radians or grads.

 Having attended the Greenland Grammar school, he knows that the Raku [regex](https://docs.raku.org/language/regexes) capability and [unicode](https://docs.raku.org/language/unicode) support can make short work of degrees, minutes and seconds.
 Value constraints will stop him from flying off at 451 degrees.

+A couple of other nice Raku capabilities are shown here (i) the '::($type)' syntax allows types to be handled as variables and acted on programmatically, (ii) the parameter capture '( Str:D $s )' checks the type and defined-ness of fucntion parameters and (iii) the '= $1 // 0' combination tests for defined-ness and assigns a default value.
+Rudolph is happy to see that all these tools sit nicely together in a comprehenible language syntax.

 ## Latitude and Longitude
 Now the basics are in place, Rudolph can easily define the Latitude and Longitude child classes using [inheritance](https://docs.raku.org/language/classtut#index-entry-classes__inheritance):
 ```